openpracticelibrary/openpracticelibrary/src/pages/practice/rapid-value-stream-mapping.md

   * **Limit Scope:** If the stream is too large (e.g., "Idea to Cash"), slice it.
 Focus on the segment most likely to contain the bottleneck preventing the target outcome.

+  * **5﻿ Rs:** Paula Thrasher highlighted 5 factors to ensure selection of an effective value stream.
+It should be a flow of work that is Recent (happened in the recent past), Real (a flow that creates actual business value), Reach (it should extend all the way to customers experiencing the output), Road Tested (it should be something established and operational), and Representative (it should be a flow that is typical for the group involved).

   ## 2. Add Activities